-The composition of the major committees is briefly described below:
+The composition of the major Board committees is briefly described below:

-- The Board of Directors (BOD) Generally meets four times a year.
-It is made up of eleven members (the "Directors"), including the Chairman and the Managing Director.
-The Chairman is required to be a non-executive director and must be a Saudi National, and the Managing Director is selected from among the Directors appointed by HSBC Holding BV.
-According to SABB's by-laws, eight (8) members shall be appointed by the General Assembly Meeting for three year terms by way of election pursuant to the accumulative voting method (the "Elected Directors"), and three (3) members shall be appointed by the shareholder HSBC Holdings B.V. (the "Appointed Directors"), after having obtained confirmation of no objection from SAMA before any appointment.
-All Directors may be reappointed for new terms.
-The Board of Directors maintains control over SABB and monitors the executive management of SABB. - The Board Risk Committee (BRC) The committee is empowered to oversee and advise the Board on all high-level risk related matters, and to provide strategic direction for Risk across SABB, including setting the risk vision, deciding priorities and overseeing the execution of major transformational risk initiatives.
+The Board of Directors (BOD) - Generally meets four times a year.
+It is made up of eleven members (the "Directors"), including the Chair and the Managing Director.
+The Chair is required to be a non-executive director and must be a Saudi National, and the Managing Director is selected from among the Directors appointed by HSBC Holding BV.
+According to SAB's by-laws, eight (8) members shall be appointed by the General Assembly Meeting for three year terms by way of election pursuant to the accumulative voting method (the "Elected Directors"), and three (3) members shall be appointed by the shareholder HSBC Holdings B.V. (the "Appointed Directors"), after having obtained confirmation of no objection from SAMA before any appointment.
+All Directors may be re-elected for new terms.
+The Board of Directors maintains control over SAB and monitors the executive management of SAB.

+The Board Risk Committee (BRC) - The committee is empowered to oversee and advise the Board on all high-level risk related matters, and to provide strategic direction for Risk across SAB, including setting the risk vision, deciding priorities and overseeing the execution of major transformational risk initiatives.
 It consists of three to five members, whom should be Non-Executive Directors or non-Board members.
-The Committee meets four times a year, and is chaired by one of the non-executive directors who is appointed by SABB Board of Directors.
+The Committee meets four times a year, and is chaired by an independent Board member who is appointed by SAB Board of Directors.
 The Board Risk Committee is a Board committee and reports directly to the Board.